-It is extremely important and necessary that you bring, fax, or mail all records from all of your doctors, including office notes, xrays/radiology reports/scans and especially labs to your first appointment.
-Please make sure your doctor’s office has sent them prior to your appointment.
+It is extremely important and necessary that you bring, fax, or mail all of your doctors’ records — including office notes, x-rays/radiology reports/scans, and especially labs — to your first appointment.
+Before your appointment, please download and bring your new patient form, and have your doctor’s office send all relevant medical records.Download New Patient Form

 The Immune Deficiency Foundation improves the diagnosis, treatment, and quality of life of people affected by primary immunodeficiency through fostering a community empowered by advocacy, education, and research.
 There are approximately 250,000 people who are diagnosed with PI in the US, and thousands more go undetected.
 IDF helps individuals overcome difficulties associated with their condition.